edgio-docs/edgio-docs/guides/production.md

 ### Uploading your certificate

-To upload your SSL certificate, navigate to the **Settings** tab on your site and
+To upload your SSL certificate, navigate to the **Settings** tab on your site:

 ![ssl](/images/production/ssl.png)